 Just because Miami is known for its picture-perfect beaches, doesn't mean your engagement photos need to be taken on sandy shores—although that's never a bad idea.
-From vintage trains to romantic waterfront restaurants, one of these eights spots is sure to capture just the moment you're hoping for on camera.
+From vintage trains to romantic waterfront restaurants, one of these eight spots is sure to capture just the moment you're hoping for on camera.

 The money shot when it comes to quintessential engagement photos in Miami has to be the iconic Biltmore lobby.
-With grand columns gracing the walls and chandeliers hanging from hand-painted ceilings, the historic hotel's Mediterrean-meets-1920s style makes for a drop-dead-gorgeous photo shoot setting.
+With grand columns gracing the walls and chandeliers hanging from hand-painted ceilings, the historic hotel's Mediterranean-meets-1920s style makes for a drop-dead-gorgeous photoshoot setting.

 South Pointe Park

-The Rickenbacker Causeway leading to Key Biscayne is a local favorite for snapping romantic pics thanks to the combo of sunset and skyline views.
-As you enter Key Biscayne, a secluded stretch of land serves as the perfect place for a photo shoot showing off views of downtown and Brickell in the distance, plus an endless expanse of water that almost looks like you're walking in it.
+The Rickenbacker Causeway leading to Key Biscayne is a local favorite for snapping romantic pictures thanks to the combo of sunset and skyline views.
+As you enter Key Biscayne, a secluded stretch of land serves as the perfect place for a photoshoot showing off views of downtown and Brickell in the distance, plus an endless expanse of water that almost looks like you're walking in it.

-Key Biscayne's waterfront restaurant, set on the Rickenbacker Marina, is constantly rated one of Miami's most romantic restaurants, and with good reason—the skyline views coupled with the tropical foliage and the plantation-inspired setting are picture-perfect and work well on camera both by day and night.
+Key Biscayne's waterfront restaurant, set on the Rickenbacker Marina, is constantly rated as one of Miami's most romantic restaurants, and with good reason—the skyline views coupled with the tropical foliage and rustic setting are picture-perfect and work well on camera both by day and night.